Back to articles list Articles Cookbook

 • Some standard questions appear in many recruitment processes.
 Of course, they vary depending on the position; see our articles that summarize frequently asked interview questions for entry level developers and advanced SQL users.
 Knowing what to expect and preparing your answers will help you feel more confident and less stressed.

-Where to Look for Internships
+Where to Look For Internships

-Now you need to find the right place to do an internship.
 Here are some websites that can help:

-2. Glassdoor.com
+Glassdoor.com

 Data analyst internship